Dinesh312/Botopia/README.md

 ### In Brave

 - Since the Brave basically runs on Chromium, it has pretty much the same deps as Chrome
-- Make sure you give the right path for the options parameter
+- Make sure you give the right executable path (/usr/bin/brave-browser) for the options parameter

 [How to run Selenium tests on the Brave web browser?](https://stackoverflow.com/questions/47158434/how-to-run-selenium-tests-on-the-brave-web-browser)